DevTeam/Pure.DI/README.md

 </details>

-You can find a complete analogue of this application with top level statements [here](Samples/ShroedingersCatTopLevelStatements).
-For a top level statements application the name of generated composer is "Composer" by default if it was not override in the Setup call.
+The full analog of this application with top-level statements can be found [here] (Samples/ShroedingersCatTopLevelStatements).

-_Pure.DI_ works the same as calling a set of nested constructors, but allows dependency injection.
-And that's a reason to take full advantage of Dependency Injection everywhere, every time, without any compromise!
+_Pure.DI_ creates efficient code in a pure DI paradigm, using only basic language constructs as if you were writing code by hand.
+This makes it possible to take full advantage of Dependency Injection everywhere and always, without any compromise!

 <details>
 <summary>Just try!</summary>

-Download the example project code
+Download a sample project

 ```shell
 git clone https://github.com/DevTeam/Pure.DI.Example.git